 "Easy, Vinnie," Throttle told him.
 "We'll find her."

 It wasn't going to be easy, but all they could do was start asking around town, starting with other shops and mechanics.
 Charley was fairly well-known with local bikers; someone had to know where she went.

-They started with the small garage just beyond the pumps, only to leave a little while later empty-handed.
+They started with the small garage out in back, only to leave a little while later empty-handed.
 No one around here seemed to know her name.
 Undaunted, they headed back into town, where they spent the rest of the afternoon asking around repair shops and biker bars.

 A handful of people perked up with recognition when they mentioned Charley, but they were just as bewildered as the three of them were over what had happened to the garage.
 "One day it was just gone," a burly, bearded fellow reported.
 "No one knows where she went, or why she had the place torn down."

 Everywhere they went, they got the same story.
 The day quickly wore on and the sun was already going down when it suddenly occurred to them to try showing her picture - which Vinnie just happened to have.
 Naturally.
 Their close friend's image sparked more recognition, but earned them no further information.